-- 1) Children in public care at the time when preferences are expressed and who are still in public care at the time of their admission to school, and those who have been previously looked after, (see note (v) below), - 2) Significant medical factors or exceptional family circumstances.
+1) Children in public care at the time when preferences are expressed and who are still in public care at the time of their admission to school, and those who have been previously looked after outside England but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order.

+2) Significant medical factors or exceptional family circumstances.
 (See note (i) below)